 Mark Zuckerberg stated in October 2021 that Facebook’s brand name would be changed to “Meta,” emphasizing the company’s desire to shape the metaverse’s metamorphosis.
 The word relates to the virtual and augmented reality possibilities.
 Some refer to it as a virtual shared place that may be accessed via virtual reality headsets, augmented reality glasses, or smartphone apps.

-Users can engage, socialize, explore, and produce content in a virtual world, and use blockchain technology and cryptocurrencies to monetise their virtual transactions.
-The metaverse (or 3web) is inextricably tied to non-fungible tokens and cryptocurrencies, which enable interactions to be commercialized through the creation and sale of digital artefacts.
+Users can engage, socialize, explore, and produce content in a virtual world, and use blockchain technology and cryptocurrencies to monetize their virtual transactions.
+The metaverse (or 3web) is inextricably tied to non-fungible tokens and cryptocurrencies, which enable interactions to be commercialized through the creation and sale of digital artifacts.
 By 2022, 3web is predicted to be a significant commercial problem, with backing from major brands such as Nike, Adidas, Gucci, Prada, Puma, and Microsoft.

 3. Cryptocurrency and NFT